rchynoweth/Demo/GCP/DF_Example/README.md

     python -m GCP.DF_Example.test_run \ --outputs outputs
     ```

+1. To run the service on Dataflow we will need to package the deltaio file as a tarball.
+To do so run the following command from the `DF_Example` directory.
+    ```
+    python setup.py sdist
+    ```

-1. Run the local code on the Dataflow Service.
+1. Run the local code on the Dataflow Service using the following command in the repository root.
     ```
     python -m GCP.DF_Example.run_delta \
         --region us-west1 \